weavedb/zkjson/README.md

 ]
 ```

-What's suprizing here is that the entire JSON is compressed into just 3 integers in the end.
+What's surprising here is that the entire JSON is compressed into just 3 integers in the end.
 It's just `uint[3]` in Solidity.
 This indeed is extreme efficiency!

 Now we can build a circuit to handle these digits and prove the value of a selected path without revealing the entire JSON.
-It's easy to explain the encoding, but harder to write the actual encoder/decorder and a circuit to properly process this encoding.
+It's easy to explain the encoding, but harder to write the actual encoder/decoder and a circuit to properly process this encoding.
 But fortunately, we already did write them!

 - [zkJSON Circuit](https://github.com/weavedb/zkjson/blob/master/circom/json/json.circom)
 - [A simple zkJSON demo](https://zkjson-zeta.vercel.app/)